Lakr233/MSDisplayLink/README.md

 ### UIKit/AppKit

+Follow the steps to get called.
+The `DisplayLinkDelegate` is friendly to confirm for a UIView or NSView.

 - Hold reference to `DisplayLink` object.
 - Confirm to `DisplayLinkDelegate` protocol to get called within `synchronization()`.
 - Call `displayLink.delegatingObject` with a `DisplayLinkDelegate` object.

+Tech Tips:

+- Call to `synchronization()` is performed at a background thread.
+- Scheduler is a serial queue unique to each `DisplayLinkDriver` holds by `DisplayLink`.
+    - Queue inherits the quality of service from the where you created the `DisplayLink`.
+    - Does not make scene to use concurrent queue.
+    - Does not share the queue across different `DisplayLink` objects.
+    - Queue names are same.

 ### SwiftUI